Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Epithelial tissue of the abdominal serous membranes

 Answer is A: Deep fascia is a fibrous connective tissue that surrounds and penetrates into the muscles, as well as surrounding bones, nerves and blood vessels.
 Muscle epimysium is an example of deep fascia.
-Choice C is referring to superficial fascia.
+Choice C is referring to superficial fascia. - Which of the following cells are found in cartilage?

 A. Osteocytes